livecode/livecode-ide/Documentation/guides/The LiveCode IDE.md

 The Window menu contains the names of open script editor windows.

+### Autocomplete

+> **Note:** Autocomplete is only available in commercial versions of LiveCode

+#### Using Autocomplete

+While typing in the script editor a filtered list of available completions will appear below the selection.
+Use the following keys to navigate the completion list:

+- tab - apply the completion
+- up arrow - move up the list
+- down arrow - move down the list

+Moving the mouse will hide the completion list to avoid it remaining in place over an area you would like to select.
+Completions include placeholder fields which you can navigate with the tab key.
+Some completions may have multiple placeholders with the same name which will be edited together.
+Clicking within a placeholder will select it.

+The current automatic completion of control structures has not changed.

+Autocomplete provides the following features:

+- Completions generated from the LiveCode documentation
+- Completions generated dynamically by introspecting the object being edited and its message path
+- An Autocomplete Snippet Manager dialog is accessible from the script editor menubar to manage a custom set of completions.

+#### Autocomplete Snippet Manager

+An autocomplete snippet provides the information required to match and complete some code in the script editor.
+The Autocomplete Snippet Manager allows the user to manage a custom set of completion snippets.

+Create a new completion snippet by clicking the **+** icon and delete the currently selected snippet by clicking the **-** icon.

+The dialog allows entry of the following:

+**Display Name** - choose a completion snippet to edit or change the display name of the current snippet.

+**Priority** - A value between 1 and 100 indicating the order the completions should be matched in.
+Higher priorities will be listed before lower priorities.

+**Match Scope** - Choose whether the completion should try and match when the selection is outside a handler, inside a handler or anywhere.
+A comment completion might be anywhere, a statement completion (unless local, global or constant) would be only inside a handler and a handler completion would be outside a handler.

+**Match Words** - Choose whether to match only all the words of a line, just the word being written or either.
+A statement would be all the words on a line, an expression would be just the current word and a comment would be either.

+**Alternate Match String** - When matching completion snippets the text of the completion is matched first but in some cases that is not suitable or another string would be better to match.
+Enter a string to try matching if the completion fails to match.

+**Summary** - This field is optional and provides some detail below the completion in the script editor.

+**Completion** - This is the string to be used when replacing the selection after choosing a completion.
+The completion may be any script and any length.
+Add placeholders to the completion in the following form:

+    ${<name>:<type>}

+Where:

+- name - is the text seen in the script editor
+- type - is used to filter the completions presented for the placeholder one of:

+  - statement - any LiveCode command
+  - expression - any LiveCode expression
+  - identifier - a variable or handler name

+Additionally, it is possible to include multiple placeholders with the same name.
+When a multiple placeholder is selected they are edited at the same time.
+In this example completion as the user enters the condition a comment is appended to the `end if` with the condition text.
+Once the condition is complete the user may tab to the `-- code` line and enter a statement.
+The tab order is always top to bottom and left to
+right:

+    if ${condition:expression} then
+        ${-- code:statement}
+    end if # ${condition}

 ## The Message Box

 The Message Box is a command line tool that allows you to run scripts or